Information du profil

 Description

 Welcome to our small subsistence farm in Zempow, a little village near Wittstock, Brandenburg.
 It’s a 2.5-hour train journey from the city of Berlin.
 We're currently transitioning our 9000sqm property to more sustainable farming practices.
 Previously a goat farm, we're moving to permaculture and carbon sequestration, emphasizing our commitment to CO2 reduction.
 We have planted trees and bushes on the former goat meadows in 2022, and we're exploring the cultivation of crops like soybeans, lupins, and amaranth to provide more plant-based proteins.
-We are Ulrike, Niels and Claudia (a throuple), Ulrike's parents Dorothea (born 1930) and Bernd (born 1926) as well as our dog Ranger and cat Nita.
-Our project refers to the bible quotation „They will beat their swords into plowshares and their spears into pruning hooks.
+We, that used to be more people, but currently things are changing and we are basically Ulrike, Ulrike's father Bernd (born 1926), as well as our dog Ranger and cat Nita.
+Also, Andrea, a yoga teacher who came here as a workawayer, is still around with her dog Enya.
+The name of our project refers to the bible quotation „They will beat their swords into plowshares and their spears into pruning hooks.
 Nation will not take up sword against nation, nor will they train for war anymore.“(Micah 4).

 Types d'aide et opportunités d'apprendre